How to Clean Headstones

 - Rinse the grime off with water.

-- This should have removed most of the staining from a stone, but repeat the process for any localised persistent stains.
+- This should have removed most of the surface grime from a stone, but repeat the process for any localised persistent stains.
 Spraying these spots with water from a squirty bottle might help.
+Using a weak solution of non-ionic soap at this stage is optional.

 - We also like to rake and sweep the grave top and surrounds afterwards, to complete the job.